 Sustainable Finance could usher fundamental change within the financial system, possibly materialising in the next few years.
 A cornerstone of the investment management industry since time immemorial has been the principle of fiduciary duty: a fund manager has a duty to act in the best interest of his client.
 Often, this has been equated with achieving the highest possible returns on investments.
 The Taxonomy and rules on disclosure have the potential to profoundly change this.

 From now on, fund managers will also be required to report on the impact of their investments on the environment at large.
 This is a fundamental shift of paradigm, from measuring financial returns to measuring non-financial impact.

 The concept of measuring impact is solidly embedded throughout the legislation via the introduction of the ‘Do No Significant Harm’ (DNSH) principle.
 An economic activity or investment can only be qualified as sustainable if it does not have a significant negative impact on one of the core objectives of the Taxonomy: climate mitigation, climate adaptation, sustainable use and protection of waters, transition to a circular economy, pollution prevention and the protection of heathy ecosystems.

 Where to now?

-Since 2018, the EU had clearly taken the leadership in policy discussions on sustainable finance.
-This culminated in the autumn of 2019 with the creation of the International Platform on Sustainable Finance, which aims to bring countries together across the world to share best practices and policies on sustainable finance.
+Since 2018, the EU has clearly taken leadership in policy discussions on sustainable finance.
+This culminated in autumn 2019 with the creation of the International Platform on Sustainable Finance, which aims to bring countries together across the world to share best practices and policies on sustainable finance.
 The Sustainable Finance agenda forms a core element of the European Green Deal launched by the European Commission for the next mandate until 2024.

 Much has been achieved, but many issues remain, as we can see from the European Commission consultation on the new Green Finance Strategy launched on the 8th of April.